-461 Travel Seminar 1-3 hours TBD
+461 Travel Seminar

 The seminar provides credit for travel on mission trips or visits to important sacred places.
 The course includes background reading and evaluative reports.

 490 Religion Capstone

 The capstone course brings the student learning experience to its apex.
 It will include a research project which will be presented publicly.